Skip to main content

 Gunroom History

-From there the list has grown, slowly at first, gaining speed after "the fillum," accelerating of late.
-In 1995, according to the statistics that Michael Trick keeps, there were a total of 748 posts from 175 people.
-In 2005 there were 45448 posts by approximately 623 different people.
-The current 2006 numbers show that we're on track for 60,000 posts, and already 1063 unique email addresses have contributed to the discussion.
-Yet the fundamental character of the list -- a vibrant community marked by friendship, which prizes civility and adheres strictly to two topics of discussion, the writings of Patrick O'Brian and everything else, -- was set in the earliest days of the list and has remained the same.
+In 1996, there were a total of 9,610 posts.
+From there the list grew, slowly at first, gaining speed after "the fillum," accelerating to a peak in 2006 with an astonishing 44,890 messages.
+We are now at a more manageable level, with 4,444 posts from 139 members in 2024.
+Yet the fundamental character of the list – a vibrant community marked by friendship, which prizes civility and adheres strictly to two topics of discussion, the writings of Patrick O'Brian and everything else – was set in the earliest days of the list and has remained the same.

-As for the topics of conversation, all the "usual" topics can be found in the earliest archive: music in POB, why the same book has different names in GB and USA, a tour of Great Britain for the POBsessed, gluppit the prawling strangles, Pulo Prabang, the most compelling scenes and reading group questions, among others.
+Many familiar topics of conversation can be found in the earliest archive: music in POB, why the same book has different names in GB and USA, a tour of Great Britain for the POBsessed, gluppit the prawling strangles, Pulo Prabang, the most compelling scenes and reading group questions, among others.

-In his conclusion to the 2005 data, Michael Trick summarized these twin characteristics of the list well.
+In his conclusion to the 2005 data, Mike summarized these twin characteristics of the list well.

 Overall, my take on this is that the gunroom continues to be an active, vibrant, wide ranging list with participation from a very large group.
 Worries about concentration of postings among the top posters seem unwarrented (about 30% of all postings come from those in the top 10, and that has been the case for years).
 I find this quite surprising: it doesn't have to be this way.
 For a list that has been around for more than a decade with a fairly high rate of change (compare the top 10 list from 2005 to 2003),based on the works of an author who is *spoiler alert* dead, the continued growth and vibrancy is wonderful.